-If you've been following us here at Smoky Mountain Nutrition for a while, you've heard us bemoan the fact that progesterone doesn't get the attention it deserves when it comes to hormone balance.
+If you've been following us here at SM Nutrition for a while, you've heard us bemoan the fact that progesterone doesn't get the attention it deserves when it comes to hormone balance.

 But if we're being completely honest, we get it.
 People just don't really know all that progesterone does for our bodies.

 Everyone knows that estrogen, by contrast, is responsible for soft skin, full hair, feminine body composition, and a whole bunch of other characteristics that women desire.

 It makes sense that without the tangible reasons to focus on progesterone, it just wouldn't get the same kind of attention.
 That's why we're laying out some of the important benefits of progesterone that you have probably never heard of.

 Hormone balance is crucial when it comes to weight management.
 Diet and exercise may be the cornerstone of managing body weight, but hormonal imbalance has the potential to make that effort more difficult or outright impossible.

 Progesterone is a big part of that equation.
 One of the ways that progesterone helps keep of the pounds is by encouraging thyroid activity which increases body temperature and metabolism.